 If you don’t know Charlie Murphy’s name, then you likely have no idea that he died in 2017 after a battle with leukaemia.
 Or that Eddie Murphy’s comeback film My Name is Dolemite is dedicated to his memory.

-What else don’t you know about the Murphy brothers?
+What else don’t you know about Eddie and Charlie Murphy?

 Their tragic childhood

 The Murphy brothers’ childhood ended sooner than most, with their parents’ divorce when Eddie was just three years old, followed by his father’s murder five years later.

 Neither Charlie nor Eddie had it easy growing up, but older brother Charlie stepped up to serve as his little brother’s protector whenever he could.
 Eddie was understandably traumatized by the loss of his father, but Charlie did his best to be Eddie’s rock.

 When their mother became so ill that she had to be hospitalized for months, Charlie and Eddie were put into foster care.
 Thankfully, the brothers were not separated, but they spent a year in the system before being returned to their mother’s care.